Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Results

 \subsubsection{Model fits and spectral features in stacks}

-Following the \cite{Noel+13} calibration, we divide our QG sample into three bins of mass-weighted age from M13 best fits: $t\le 0.4$ Gyr ($N=3$)\footnote{The three galaxies in the $t \le 0.4$ Gyr bin exhibit broad emission lines that are masked during stacking, shown as gaps in Figure~\ref{fig2:stack_fit}.}, $0.4 < t \le 1.8$ Gyr ($N=18$, this subsample most likely to exhibit prominent TP-AGB features), and $t>1.8$ Gyr ($N=6$).
-By applying the stacking procedure described in Section~\ref{sec4.2.1}, we construct stacked spectra for each age bin.
+Following the \cite{Noel+13} calibration, we divide our QG sample into three bins of mass-weighted age from M13 best fits: $t\le 0.4$ Gyr ($N=$3), the $0.4 < t \le 1.8$ Gyr ($N=$18, { near-peak TP-AGB contribution}), and $t>1.8$ Gyr ($N=$6).
+Using the stacking procedure described in Section~\ref{sec4.2.1}, we construct stacked spectra for each age bin.
 Note that all three M13-age bins are likely to include some TP-AGB contribution, given the relatively broad distribution of stellar ages implied by the adopted, delayed-$\tau$ SFH.
-The stacked spectra for each age bin are shown as black histograms in Figure~\ref{fig2:stack_fit}.
-Table~\ref{tab1:Features} reports the measurements of selected absorption features on the stacks, whose strength is sensitive to TP-AGB stars, namely the H-bump and three CN band-heads at various wavelengths (1.1, 0.92 and 0.78$\mu$m).
+The stacked spectra for each age bin are shown as black histograms in Figure~\ref{fig4:stack_fit}.
+Table~\ref{tab1:Features} reports the measurements of selected absorption features on the stacks, whose strength is sensitive to TP-AGB stars, namely the H-bump and three CN band-heads at various wavelengths (1.1, 0.92, and 0.78$\mu$m, { see Appendix~\ref{AppendixF} for measurements}).
 The H-band bump at $\sim$1.6$\mu$m is sensitive to cool evolved stellar populations.
-We measure it following \cite{Lu+25}, but with improved continuum fitting and integration over 1.5-1.8 $\mu$m (see Appendix~\ref{AppendixE}).
+We measure it following \cite{Lu+25}, but with improved continuum fitting and integration over 1.5-1.8 $\mu$m.

-Compared to the TP-AGB-dominated bin, the stacked spectrum of the older subsample ($t>1.8$ Gyr) exhibits a relatively featureless NIR continuum, with fewer TiO (see black labels at top panels of Figure~\ref{fig2:stack_fit}) absorptions and weaker CN edges (also see Table~\ref{tab1:Features}), consistent with negligible contributions from intermediate-age TP-AGB stars.
+Compared to the TP-AGB-dominated bin { ($0.4<t \le 1.8$ Gyr)}, the stacked spectrum of the older subsample ($t>1.8$ Gyr) exhibits a relatively featureless NIR continuum, with fewer TiO absorptions (black labels in the top panels of Figure~\ref{fig4:stack_fit}) and weaker CN edges (also see Table~\ref{tab1:Features}), consistent with negligible contributions from intermediate-age TP-AGB stars.
 The youngest bin ($t\le0.4$ Gyr) shows a steeper continuum with numerous weak absorption features, likely originating from young to intermediate-age stars, including red supergiants, but still lacks the strong CN features seen in the TP-AGB-dominated bin and in D36123 \citep{Lu+25}.
-In contrast, the spectrum of the TP-AGB-dominated bin ($0.4<t \le 1.8$ Gyr) exhibits pronounced CN absorption features (see Table~\ref{tab1:Features}), confirming that TP-AGB stars contribute most strongly at intermediate ages.
+In contrast, the spectrum of the TP-AGB-dominated bin exhibits pronounced CN absorption features (see Table~\ref{tab1:Features}), confirming that TP-AGB stars contribute most strongly at intermediate ages.